mibs510/DigitalVAR/README.md

 USBs.

 ### rebuild.sh
-The main purpose of rebuild.sh is to be able to use any filesystem.squashfs wether it has been modified already or not and to ultimately produce the same consisnent image each time, hence all the recopying of files.
+The main purpose of rebuild.sh is to be able to use any filesystem.squashfs, wether it has been modified already or not and to ultimately produce the same consistent image each time, hence all the recopying of files.
+All files located in [server/](server) and [beast/](beast)  are files that have been in some way modified from the original filesystem.squashfs.
 I've also included the copying of symlinks as well.
-However all changes may not have been accounted for so and those will be eventually dealt with.
+However all changes may not have been accounted for, those will be eventually dealt with.

 The following is the synopsis: